 How it Works

-- Mid-Career Leaders—Fifteen to twenty CDFI department heads, team leaders, program managers, and line-of-business leaders with at least ten years of professional experience, of which at least three years are in the opportunity finance industry.
-The Mid-Career Leaders group will address leadership skills that are effective with diverse constituencies, moving from a mentee to a mentor role, leveraging a professional network, and gaining a broad understanding of what it takes to run a CDFI, including governance and finance.
+Mid-Career Leaders—CDFI department heads, team leaders, program managers, and line-of-business leaders with at least ten years of professional experience, of which at least three years are in the opportunity finance industry.

-- Emerging Leaders—Fifteen to twenty high-potential early-career CDFI professionals with at least three years of professional experience, of which at least one is in the opportunity finance industry.
-Leadership development opportunities include designing and pursuing a career path, developing a professional network, understanding leadership skills for a diverse world, and gaining opportunities to lead transformational change within their current roles.
+Emerging Leaders—High-potential early-career CDFI professionals with at least three years of professional experience, of which at least one is in the opportunity finance industry.

 Applicants must be employed by an OFN Member CDFI.